Hunt in the game rich Greene and Sevier County, Tennessee area with an

 Affordable, free range, fair

-for hunting wild boar, black bear, deer, and wild turkey in
+guide for hunting wild boar, deer, and wild

 and some public property.